fpdf-easytable/fpdf-easytable/README.md

 Default value: the current drawn colour set in the document

+Note: because the borders of the cells overlap each other,
+      it does not make sense to set the define different colors for every cell

 **split-row** [T]

 This property indicate if a row that is at the bottom of the page should be split or not